 There are differing bizarre theories about Stonehenge, the mythical striking stones near the city of Salisbury, England.
 They could indicate an ancient burial ground, a UFO landing spot, a ritualistic druid site, or a Pagan winter solstice monument.
 However, there are as many speculations as there are invalid answers.
 The only thing we do know is that whoever is responsible for building the structure over 5,000 years ago left no written explanation.

 Waitomo Glowworm Caves, New Zealand

 The Waitomo Glowworm Caves are full of wonders and some of the most beautiful in the natural world.
-The glowworms, or Arachnocampa Luminosa, hang out here in the thousands, casting their light against the caves walls while tourists glide through in boats.
-It’s really an amazing, fairy tale-like experience and a seriously strange place on Earth.
+The glowworms, or Arachnocampa Luminosa, hang out here in the thousands, casting their light against the cave walls while tourists glide through in boats.
+It’s really an amazing, fairytale-like experience and a seriously strange place on Earth.